 When an injured worker chooses their physician, they are almost always with that physician for the work-related injury to the end of treatment.
-However, there are cases where court intervention can get that individual to a different doctor to determine their condition and a better treatment plan.
-That can be time-consuming and also difficult to do in certain situations.
+However, there are cases where court intervention can get the individual to a different doctor to determine their condition and a better treatment plan.
+This can delay treatment, is time-consuming and also difficult to accomplish for some people.

 A medical-only claim is when the injured individual can regularly do their job.
 The employee may still go to work but have a lingering medical condition related to their employment.
 Those cases can be problematic for an employee if they do not file the appropriate pleadings.
 The forms that must be filed with the court are required to be filed within one year of the injury.
 The courts have construed this timeline to be very strict.
 Individuals will not know that they have to do this within such a strict timeline, which is unfortunate for the injured worker.
 There is nothing that can be done after the one year period of time.